ramonsuarez/ramonsuarez.github.io/content/post/leads-for-less-with-social-media-stats-about.md

 >
 > Unsurprisingly, for business-to-business firms, LinkedIn was most effective for customer acquisition.
 Business-to-consumer companies did better on each of the other sites, with the best results coming from Facebook, where nearly seven in 10 had found a new customer.

-<div class="posterous_quote_citation">via [emarketer.com](http://www.emarketer.com/mobile/article_m.aspx?R=1007534)</div>I wonder what would be the result of the stats if what was measured was conversion and engagement from those leads.
+via [emarketer.com](http://www.emarketer.com/mobile/article_m.aspx?R=1007534)</div>I wonder what would be the result of the stats if what was measured was conversion and engagement from those leads.
 What’s your bet on it?

 </div>